 One of the most entertaining football players in American sports history has to be Deion Sanders.
-Few have had the success he had on the gridiron, but he also did it in baseball.
+Few have had the success he did on the gridiron, but he also excelled on the baseball field.
 To nobody's surprise, he's succeeded since his retirement as well.

-Born in Fort Myers, Florida, Sanders attended North Fort Myers High School and was All-State selection in football, basketball, and baseball.
-He was selected to the Florida High School Association All-Century Team, which chose the top-33 players in the 100-year history of Florida high school football.
+Born in Fort Myers, Florida, Deion Luwynn Sanders Sr. attended North Fort Myers High School and was an All-State selection in football, basketball, and baseball.
+He was later selected to the Florida High School Association All-Century Team, which includes the 33 greatest players in Florida high school football history.

-Sanders was a talented enough baseball player that he was selected in the sixth round of the 1985 MLB Draft as a senior in high school.
+Sanders was such a talented baseball player that the Kansas City Royals selected him in the sixth round of the 1985 Major League Baseball Draft.

-After such a successful college career at Florida State, Sanders was selected with the fifth-overall pick by the Atlanta Falcons in the 1989 NFL Draft.
-He spent five seasons in Atlanta before playing for the San Francisco 49ers, Dallas Cowboys, and Washington Redskins.
-He retired and then returned three years later to play for the Baltimore Ravens at the age of 37.
+Sanders was selected by the Atlanta Falcons with the fifth overall pick in the 1989 NFL Draft.
+He spent five seasons in Atlanta before playing for the San Francisco 49ers, Dallas Cowboys and Washington Redskins.
+He retired, but returned three years later to play for the Baltimore Ravens at the age of 37.

-In his long career, Sanders won two Super Bowls.
-One came in his lone season with San Francisco and the next came a season later in his first season in Dallas.
-During the 1994 season with the 49ers, he was also named the AP NFL Defensive Player of the Year.
+As a lockdown cornerback against wide receivers and one of the league's most dangerous touchdown punt returners and kick returners, the superstar NFL player won two Super Bowls.
+One came in his lone season with San Francisco and the next came a season later in his first year with Dallas.
+During the 1994 season with the 49ers, Sanders was named the AP NFL Defensive Player of the Year.

 In the 1988 MLB June Amateur Draft, Sanders was taken by the New York Yankees in the 30th round.
-He played two seasons with the Yankees, playing in 71 games and hitting .178 in 199 at-bats.
-He also played for the Atlanta Braves, Cincinnati Reds, and San Francisco Giants in nine seasons from 1989-2001.
+He played two seasons with the Yankees, playing in 71 games and hitting .178 with just five home runs.
+The outfielder also played for the Atlanta Braves, Cincinnati Reds and San Francisco Giants in nine seasons from 1989-2001.

-In nine seasons, Sanders made a total of about $12.8 million, according to Baseball Almanac.
-His top salary season was in 1995 with the Reds when he made $3.66 million.
+In nine seasons, Sanders made a total of about $12.8 million in his baseball career, according to Baseball Almanac.
+He played in one World Series in 1992 and his top salary season was in 1995 with the Reds when he made $3.66 million.

 In 1989, Sanders married Carolyn Chambers and had two children with her before divorcing in 1998.
 His children from that marriage were his son Deion Sanders Jr. and Deiondra Sanders.

-As one of the top defensive players in the NFL, and a solid Major League Baseball player, Sanders was making a lot of money during his playing days.
-Additionally, he was part of ads for Nike, Pizza Hut, and American Express.
+As one of the top defensive players in the National Football League and a solid Major League Baseball player, Sanders was making a lot of money during his playing days.
+Additionally, Sanders had endorsement deals with companies like Nike, Pizza Hut, GMC, Van Heusen and American Express.

-So a giant estimated net worth of $40 million, according to Celebrity Net Worth, really shouldn't’ surprise too many since not many have ever done as much as Neon Deion has.
+Still, Prime Time's estimated net worth is around $40 million, according to Celebrity Net Worth, and that really shouldn't surprise too many since not many have ever accomplished what Neon Deion has in his illustrious life.